rainbow-me/rainbowkit/.changeset/dry-moles-act.md

 The wagmi peer dependency has been updated to `0.11.x`.

-The minimum TypeScripe version is now `4.9.4`
+The minimum TypeScript version is now `4.9.4`

 Follow the steps below to migrate.